What is food allergy?

 What is the difference between food allergy and food intolerance?

-Food allergy causes an immune system response, causing symptoms in your child that range from uncomfortable to life threatening.
-Food intolerance does not affect the immune system, although some symptoms may be the same as in food allergy.
+Food allergy causes an immune system response, causing symptoms that range from uncomfortable to life-threatening.
+Food intolerance does not effect the immune system, although some symptoms may be the same as in food allergy.

 What foods most often cause food allergy?

-Approximately 90 percent of all food allergies are caused by the following eight foods:
+Approximately 90 percent of all food allergies are caused by eight foods:

 - tree nuts

 Eggs, milk, and peanuts are the most common causes of food allergies in children, with wheat, soy, and tree nuts also included.
 Peanuts, nuts, fish, and shellfish commonly cause the most severe reactions.
 Nearly 5 percent of children under the age of five years, and 18 percent under the age of 18 years, have food allergies.
 Although most children "outgrow" their allergies, allergy to peanuts, tree nuts, fish, and shellfish may be life-long.

 Allergic symptoms may begin within minutes to an hour after ingesting the food.
 Symptoms may include:

 - itching or swelling of the lips, tongue, or mouth